top

 However, some states are actively advancing legislation that makes it easier for individual organizations to discriminate on the basis of sexuality.
 That means that while according to the law you can adopt, a private organization could still refuse to serve you.

 Make sure to check with any adoption professional before you begin working with them.
 You deserve the full support of your agency during this process.
-American Adoptions is proud to work with many LGTBQ couples in the adoption process.
+American Adoptions is proud to work with many LGBTQ couples in the adoption process.

 Adoption Requirements by State for a Private Domestic Adoption: